zambezi21/Active-Directory-Project/README.md

  *Ref 8: Joining the Domain*

- -The fifth and final part is use Kali to preform a Brute Force Attack on the Domain users and view telemetry via Splunk.
+ - The fifth and final part is use Kali to preform a Brute Force Attack on the Domain users and view telemetry via Splunk.
+Set up the static Ip for Kali of 192.168.10.250.
+Then create a new directory called ad-project.
+Install crowbar to use for Brute Force Attack to gain the login info for the users.
+Unzip the rockyou.txt, and then add the first 20 lines of the text into a text file called passwords and then add the password of user tsmith.
+Then enable remote desktop on the Windows target machine.
+Add the users created to have RDP access.

  ![Screenshot(9)](https://github.com/user-attachments/assets/03685e4a-5b9c-4718-8438-8f80b741f689)

- *Ref 9: Setting up Static IP on Splunk Server*
+ *Ref 9: Brute Force run and results of the password for user tsmith*